Dewesoft X offers two different time base types for multiple graphs on the X-axis: single time axis or multiple time axes.

 Time axis type

-You can show either absolute or relative time in the Time axis type (in case of the Vertical recorder in the vertical direction) for each graph.
+You can show either absolute or relative time in the Time display option (in case of the Vertical recorder in the vertical direction) for each graph.
 Click on any graph to select it and then use the selector to make your choice.

 - Relative - elapsed time since recording or monitoring began